 - Current trends in e-commerce and online business

-Such posts take more time than, let’s say, articles that describe a product and its benefits.
-You can make a bit more detailed introduction than usual, generalize the trends, and proceed with the analysis of specific examples.
+However, you can make a more detailed introduction than usual, generalize the trends, and analyze specific examples.

 Post that lists useful services

-Such articles yield particularly great results for businesses engaged in marketing, SEO, usability, and web development.
-Since they widely use additional services in their work, it’s easy to create selections of tools that briefly describe each of them.
+Such articles yield great results for businesses engaged in marketing, SEO, usability, and web development.
+Moreover, since they widely use additional services in their work, it’s easy to create selections of tools that briefly describe each of them.

 For example, you can write about: